MattWis/tak-rs/README.md

 ## TODO

-1. Concept of who's turn it is
-2. Only can move piles you control
+1. Only can move piles you control

 ## Writing games of tak